-Mishara and Weisstub present that those who argue for the criminalisation of suicide under civil and common law tend to make three arguments:15
+Based on the work of Mishara and Weisstub, the International Association for Suicide Prevention (IASP), presents that those who argue for the criminalisation of suicide under civil and common law tend to make three arguments:18

-- 1. Punishment acts as a deterrent whereas, in fact, suicide rates tend to decline after decriminalisation.16 - Criminal penalties for suicide attempts can express a society's feelings of moral condemnation of certain behaviours in fact, practices of public shaming, both legally and in cultural traditions, prevent those either recovering from a suicide attempt or those bereaved by suicide from accessing treatment and support, and only serve to further entrench stigma. - 3.
-It acts as an expression of the desire for retribution, so that justice is seen to be done and the person who commits a reprehensible or immoral act is punished however this assumes that there is a victim other than the person attempting to or actually taking their own life, and that they were making a rational choice at the time, as opposed to acting under conditions of stress, pressure, and possible mental ill health.
+- 1. Punishment acts as a deterrent whereas, in fact, suicide rates tend to decline after decriminalisation.19 - 2.
+Criminal penalties for suicide attempts can express a society's feelings of moral condemnation of certain behaviours - in fact, practices of public shaming, both legally and in cultural traditions, prevent those either recovering from a suicide attempt or those bereaved by suicide from accessing treatment and support, and only serve to further entrench stigma. - 3.
+It acts as an expression of the desire for retribution, so that justice is seen to be done and the person who commits a reprehensible or immoral act is punished - however this assumes that there is a victim other than the person attempting to or actually taking their own life, and that they were making a rational choice at the time, as opposed to acting under conditions of stress, pressure, and possible mental ill health.